yassinehemissi/Maze-Game-DFS-Path-Search/readme.md

 # Introduction
-This project was built for a requested project in our AI Subject classes to build a maze with DFS as a path finding algorithm from the starting point of the game to the end
+This project was developed for our AI Subject classes, where we were tasked with constructing a maze and implementing a path-finding algorithm using Depth-First Search (DFS).
+The objective was to navigate from the starting point of the game to reach the end of the maze.

 # Technologies